 Kids having fun at Wild Things 2010

-This annual family event is hosted by the US Fish and Wildlife Service and The Friends of Louisiana Wildlife Refuges, Inc. An action-packed day will be held at the 110-acre Bayou Lacombe Centre in Lacombe, LA from 10am to 5pm.
-There will be over 40 guest exhibitors.
+This annual family event is hosted by the US Fish and Wildlife Service and The Friends of Louisiana Wildlife Refuges, Inc. An action-packed day is held at the 110-acre Bayou Lacombe Centre in Lacombe, LA from 10am to 5pm.
+There are over 40 guest exhibitors annually.
 If you would like ot be an exhibitor, please fill out the this form.

 Kids line up to build birdhouses, learn how to canoe, spin-cast for prizes at the casting pond, learn to shoot a bow and arrow, and take part in dozens of hands-on learning experiences at the many booths and displays throughout the grounds.
 There are also live snakes, alligators, lizards, hawks, owls and other critters to see and touch.
 They can learn about wildland fires and shoot the fire hose, or take part in the kid’s birding activity to learn keys to identify birds.
 There are Pontoon boat tours on the bayou, van tours to more remote refuge spots, and the “hayride shuttle” that links everything together and adds adventure to the day.

 For adults, Youth Wildlife Art viewing of over 500 pieces of art from throughout the region and relaxing and enjoying live music will be some of your favorites.
 Every year, over 4,000 guests join us to celebrate National Wildlife Refuge Week at Wild Things.
 It’s all here every year, and it’s all free!
 Local food will be available for purchase to benefit the Friends of Louisiana Refuges.